ShivaniKhatri96/Notetaking-app/README.md

 - Navigation bar context menu (for large screens) issue fixed
 - Navigation image logo now has animation on hover to make it clear that you can click and go back to home page
-- Navigation bar for mobile version
+- Navigation bar for mobile version is added
-- context menu added to note card to show options for editing, deleting and turn (note) private
+- Context menu is now added to note card to show options for editing, deleting and turn (note) private
-- Edit now happens inside a modal instead of in the note card itself
+- Edit now works inside a modal instead of 'in the note-card itself'
-- Make edit modal responsive
+- Edit modal is made responsive

 ### Currently working on